Taple-ctrl/Taple-ctrl/README.md

 🎓I have experience developing SPA.
 My development technology suite consists of React.js from frameworks.
 Javascript uses ES6.
 I use standard Html/Css for layout.
 The preprocessor uses Sass.
 I use my own Gulp assembly to build projects.
 I own 2 Figma/Photoshop graphics editors.

-👩‍💻 In my spare time, I develop an analogue of a bulletin board for Cambodia.
+👩‍💻 In my spare time, I develop an analogue of a bulletin board for Thailand.

 ## 📈 GitHub Stats